 - It is dangerous to ride in a cargo area, inside or outside of a vehicle.
-In a collision, people riding in these areas are more likely to be seriously injured or killed. - Do not allow people to ride in any area of your vehicle that is not equipped with seats and seat belts. - Be sure everyone in your vehicle is in a seat and using a seat belt properly. - Wearing a seat belt incorrectly is dangerous.
-Seat belts are designed to go around the large bones of your body.
-These are the strongest parts of your body and can take the forces of a collision the best.
+In a collision, people riding in these areas are more likely to be seriously injured or killed. - Do not allow people to ride in any area of your vehicle that is not equipped with seats and seat belts. - Be sure everyone in your vehicle is in a seat and using a seat belt properly. - Wearing your seat belt incorrectly could make your injuries in a collision much worse.
+You might suffer internal injuries, or you could even slide out of the seat belt.
+Follow these instructions to wear your seat belt safely and to keep your passengers safe, too.